 Recognizing the signs of fentanyl use can be lifesaving.
 Physically, someone on fentanyl may show signs of extreme drowsiness, confusion, constricted pupils, and difficulty breathing.
 Behaviorally, they might display unusual mood swings, withdrawal from social interactions, or neglect of responsibilities.

 You can also look for strips or patches of tin foil that look like they have been burned in line patterns, much like a grill line.
 Pilled fentanyl is often crushed and smoked on small pieces of tin foil.
 If you find small pieces of tin foil that look like they have been burned, it is very likely a sign of fentanyl use.
-The same is true if you find a writing pen casing that has been cut and has brown or black residue inside of it, it is likely a sign that this object was used to inhale fentanyl.
+The same is true if you find a writing pen casing that has been cut and has brown or black residue inside.
+It is likely a sign that this object was used to inhale fentanyl.

 Taking Action with Professional Rehab